Advanced therapy medicinal products – a new era of medicine

 Where end-to-end solutions have the obvious and undisputable benefit of being adaptive and flexible, this exact benefit may come as an initial challenge.
 A complex – and often rigid – process needs to be dismantled in order to shape it into something new and flexible.
 This takes dedication and time when especially the latter is usually scarce.

 Additionally, there is a severe technology gap in the interface between downstream and fill & finish, both of which are crucial steps in the biopharmaceutical production chain.
 With these two areas being geographically detached, a reliable, high-level handling of bulk drug substances has to be a prerequisite.

-Residual risk of human error & faulty equipment
+Risk of human error and faulty equipment

 As is the case in pretty much every sphere of life, the residual risk of human error remains one of the main challenges.
 Human errors can have far-reaching repercussions.